-We’re proud to display the ‘two ticks’ symbol, and to be a Stonewall Diversity Champion and a Mindful Employer.
+We’re proud to be a Disability Confident Employer, a Stonewall Diversity Champion and a Mindful Employer.

 Our students’ happiness and wellbeing is really important to us.
 As well as our Student Services Team, we have a thriving and active Students’ Union which oversees 140 clubs and societies, and a student volunteering programme.
 We also launched our Sport and Active Anglia programme in 2011, to give all of us – students and staff – lots of opportunities to keep fit and healthy.

 We’ve invested over £122 million in our campuses in the last five years.
 We’ll be adding a further £98 million to keep pace with innovation.

 Future developments include a brand new Science Centre in Cambridge with a ‘super laboratory’ that will serve students of computing and technology, psychology, life sciences, and biomedical and forensic science.

 We want our concern for the environment to inform every aspect of what we do.
 We’re committed to making sustainability a part of every student’s experience by reducing waste, encouraging biodiversity, travelling green, supporting Fairtrade, saving water and more.
 We also strive to exceed national and sector benchmarks for the sustainability of our buildings and processes.